zydeco/stonecutter/README.md

-# MCPlayerSwitcher
+# Stonecutter

-Switch players on Minecraft (Bedrock Edition) worlds.
+Random things with Minecraft (Bedrock Edition) worlds:

+* Switch players

 Can be useful when sharing multiplayer worlds, or uploading them to realms.